 Citric acid occurs naturally in fruits and vegetables, and serves as a natural preservative and flavoring in foods and drinks.
-Citric acid is also crucial in the Krebs cycle of human metabolism, involving the oxidation of fats, proteins and carbohydrates.
+Citric acid in food is also crucial in the Krebs cycle of human metabolism, involving the oxidation of fats, proteins and carbohydrates.

-Naturally Containing Citric Acid
+Citric Acid in Food

-Less-expensive frozen treats use citric acid as a fat emulsifier, to keep the added vegetable fats from separating in ice cream, sherbet, and sorbet.
+Less-expensive frozen treats use citric acid as a fat emulsifier to keep the added vegetable fats from separating in ice cream, sherbet, and sorbet.
 When added to sodium bicarbonate, it prompts an effervescent action in candy and powdered drinks, as well as powders and tablets for indigestion.

-Acids found in grapes used for wine include tartaric, malic, and citric acid.
-These add to a vintage's total acidity, and influence the color, balance, and taste of the wine.
-These acids also influence the growth of yeasts during the fermentation process, and limiting bacterial growth.
+Citric acid in fruits — such as grapes used for wine — include tartaric, malic and citric acid.
+These add to a vintage's total acidity and influence the color, balance and taste of the wine.
+These acids also influence the growth of yeasts during the fermentation process, limiting bacterial growth.

-Mediterranean food may include tomatoes, lemon juice, lime juice, pineapple, and other more exotic fruits.
+Mediterranean food may include tomatoes, lemon juice, lime juice, pineapple and other fruits.
 Middle Eastern food usually does not contain citrus fruits; however, hummus can be made with or without lemon juice.
-American food abounds with naturally occurring citric acid, and citric acid as an additive in relishes, ketchup, mayonnaise, desserts, and main courses.
+American food abounds with naturally occurring citric acid, and citric acid as an additive features in relishes, ketchup, mayonnaise, desserts and main courses.

 - Frontiers in Life Science: "Overview of Citric Acid Production from Aspergillus niger"